Patrick5455/com.talktotalk/README.md

 # com.talktotalk
-### A Social Medai Application built with Springboot, React.js and Postgres SQL.
+### A Restful Social Media Application built with Springboot, React.js and Postgres SQL.